-Every year, as the days get shorter and the weather gets colder, it is estimated that about 2 or 3 out or every 100 people are affected by SAD.
-About 15 out of every 100 people have less severe symptoms of SAD called the “winter blues.”
+Every year, as the days get shorter and the weather gets colder, it is estimated that about 2% to 3% of people are affected by SAD.
+About 15% of people have less severe symptoms of SAD called the "winter blues."

 It is more common in women than in men and it usually begins when people are in their 20s.
 Older people are at lower risk.
 Children can also experience SAD, although it is far less common.

 The cause of SAD is unknown.
 It is believed to be caused by a decrease in the person’s exposure to sunlight.
 It may be linked to the body’s internal clock, which controls temperature and hormone production.

 SAD may also be related to the levels of melatonin in the body, a hormone secreted by the pineal gland.
 The nerve centres in the brain that control daily rhythms and moods are stimulated by the amount of light entering the eyes.
 During the night, the pineal gland produces melatonin, which makes people drowsy.
 In the morning, the bright light of the sun causes the gland to stop producing melatonin.
 On dull winter days, not enough light is received to trigger this waking up process and for some people it may become very difficult to get up in the morning.

 Serotonin, an important brain chemical that affects your mood, may also play a role in SAD.
 A lack of sunlight may affect serotonin levels.

 In addition, on dark winter days, less light comes into the eyes during the daylight hours, and this may cause some people to feel "low."